“If it can be written or thought, it can be filmed.” - Stanley Kubrick

 Everyone has a favourite film, TV series or documentary and all have the ability to make us laugh out loud, cry like a baby, or even boil over with anger – think Blue Planet 2’s plastic waste revelation.
 This makes film production a particularly compelling, incredibly exciting and inspiring career choice.

 Those career choices can range from film editing, cinematography and directing to sound recording or even becoming a freelance press and photojournalist; there are more opportunities than might initially be expected.
-Many of our students also progress on to university, other degree-level studies or traineeships.
+Many of our students also progress to university, other degree-level studies or traineeships.

 It’s really enjoyable, I actually look forward to coming into class every day because I am surrounded by people who really want to be there.
 I have made plenty of friends and my class is like my family.